aptech/docs/docs/CR-ols.rst

         "If  dataset is a null string or 0:"
         "", "Nx1 vector, the dependent variable."

-    :param indvars: If  dataset contains a string:
+    :param indvars:
-    :type indvars: TODO
+    :type indvars: If  dataset contains a string:

     .. csv-table::
         :widths: auto